-Trump, in break from other world leaders, digs in on coal
+Trump, in break from world leaders, digs in on coal

 Washington — Declaring an end to what he’s called “the war on coal,” President Donald Trump signed an executive order Tuesday that eliminates numerous restrictions on fossil fuel production, breaking with leaders across the globe who have embraced cleaner energy sources.